Discover the health and beauty benefits of honey

 Keep it local

 Buying local honey is also thought to help hay fever sufferers thanks to its local pollen content.
 Pollen may be one of the most beneficial parts of honey so, if it’s pollen you’re after, avoid filtered honey varieties which strain it away.
-And don’t be put off by cloudy honey as this is natural crystalisation and shows that it hasn’t been processed and is more likely to have retained its antibacterial, antifungal and antiviral properties.
+And don’t be put off by cloudy honey as this is natural crystalisation and shows that it hasn’t been processed and is more likely to have retained its antibacterial properties.
 Creamed or ‘set’ honey is simply honey that has been whipped up to break down the sugar crystals so the honey sets (a bit like whipped cream).

 Children under the age of 12 months should not be given plain honey due to the small risk of contamination with botulism, and pregnant women may like to take their health professional’s advice.